tfournet/OSAPP/README.md

 3. Press Ctrl-X to boot with these parameters
 4. After installation, browse to the Cockpit URL showing in the login motd.
 5. Run the 'Setup OSAPP' applet in there
+6. Enter the desired variables for the location.
+The idea is that IP addressing will be based on the following schema:
+   10.<Site Identifier>.VLAN.Device
+7. The process takes about 15 minutes, during which it downloads images of OPNsense and Perch, configures and boots them to the specified parameters